Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_parameters.md

 title: "UCONF parameters for SecureRelay"
 linkTitle: "UCONF parameters for Secure Relay"
 weight: 260
---- While some of the Transfer CFT UCONF parameters for Secure Relay are quite technical, most have default values that should be suitable for common usage.
+---While some of the Transfer CFT UCONF parameters for Secure Relay are quite technical, most have default values that should be suitable for common usage.

 The MA and RA parameters are described in the following separate tables, and are all prefixed by ****secure_relay****.